New Chapter Primary School Information Report - Special Educational Needs 2019 - 2020

 All pupils have the entitlement to a broad, balanced and relevant curriculum.
-The majority of pupils with SEN are taught with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age (in some instances children are taught a year below their chronological age as agreed by all parties involved).
-Some children also require small group or 1:1 interventions with specialist LSA team members.
+The majority of pupils with SEND are taught with their peers in mainstream classes by class teachers and study the curriculum appropriate for their age (in some instances children are taught a year below their chronological age as agreed by all parties involved).
+Some children also require small group or 1:1 intervention with LSA team members.
 These are timetabled in consultation with the class teacher and Assessment Manager to minimise the impact of withdrawal on delivery of the curriculum; actively seeking to ensure curriculum needs are met.

 All teachers in their planning and teaching strive to: